paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

-After nearly two years of being a RORO organiser, I took on further organiser roles at the [Elixir Sydney][], [GraphQL Sydney][], and [Elm Sydney][] meetups, of which I am still an organiser of at the time of this writing.
-This required me to pass on my RORO torch on to a new team of amazing people, as four meetups became a bit too much for me to handle (it is good to be cognizant of your personal limits!).
+After nearly two years of being a RORO organiser, I took on further organiser roles at the [Elixir Sydney][], [GraphQL Sydney][], and [Elm Sydney][] meetups, where I am still an organiser at the time of this writing.
+This required me to pass on my RORO torch to a new team of amazing people, as four meetups became a bit too much for me to handle (it is good to be cognizant of your personal limits!).

 I have no regrets on having travelled down the organiser path, and still find that I enjoy doing it.
 I get tremendous personal satisfaction from being able to